How to Switch to VOIP

 - Determine how the VOIP provider delivers 911

-emergency service.
-By law service providers have you register your address
+providers, like Vonage have you to register your address

 so that the information can be used to route the call to the correct

 emergency call center when necessary.
-See E911.
 However, 911 service still may not

 work as you expect in your area, so be sure you understand your service

 provider's 911 solution.
 If 911 service important, you should keep an

 existing phone line or a cell phone for emergency calls.

 - Decide if you require a backup line in case of power outage.